airpair/git-powered-collaborative-blogging/post.md

--
+--

-> **This post is meant planned to be published March 2, with the official annoucement of AirPair's new authoring tools.
-Feedback most welcome.**
+> *** Author's Request: This post is planned to be published March 2nd, with the official annoucement of our new Github powered authoring tools.
+We're going to let the new features run for a couple of weeks for feedback.
+We'd love to hear what you think and we'd also love your help spreading the word on social media first week of March, and please not before then :).
+Feel free to fork this post and make suggestions via Pull Request too.***

 ## 1. `mkdir` cat-brace-pencil-mutant